Paul Martin Lester: Legacy

 A memorial scholarship fund was established in his name by the National Press Photographers Foundation to support the education of aspiring photojournalists, ensuring his legacy continues to influence the field.

 Personal life

 Lester was known for his charismatic personality and ability to deeply connect with people.

 Lester had a wide range of interests, including travel, technology, cooking, and music.
 He frequently combined his professional work with his passion for exploring different cultures.
-An early adopter of digital photography and online learning, he developed a synchronous course in Second Life.

 Lester was married and had three children.
-His daughter, Allison Lester, followed his footsteps and became a scholar and teacher.
+His daughter, Dr. Allison Lester, followed his footsteps and became a scholar in AI ethics and election studies.